Feeling anxious about teaching abroad for the first time? I know the feeling, trust me.

 Do your research

 The scariest part about moving abroad is facing the unfamiliar.
-After moving abroad to teach on three separate occasions, one thing I’ve realized is that it’s always a good idea to plan ahead as much as possible.
+Based on my experience teaching English abroad on three separate occasions, one thing I’ve realized is that it’s always a good idea to plan ahead as much as possible.

 Google is probably going to be your main source of information, like it was for me.
 From informative articles (the Teach Away blog is a great starting point), to blogs written by teachers who also teaching abroad (check our blog roundup of some of our favorite bloggers teaching abroad), there’s no shortage of helpful information on what it’s like living and teaching abroad for the very first time out there.